Morozzzko/django-events/README.md

 Features:

 * Presence status: never attended / attended, but left / attended
+* Groups
+    * assign a group to each attendee
+    * set which organizer is responsible for the group
+* Easily access information related to each team member including their phone number for quick calls
+* Set event information which you can use in your landing page
 * RESTful API designed with HATEOAS in mind
 * Backbone.js based frontend